Introduction to Hospitality and Facilities Management

 - Mature Student Status*: Applicants who have not completed high school and are at least 19 years of age, may apply as a mature student.

 *Mature student status may be granted to applicants who are over 19 years old and have not completed high school or equivalent.
 The applicants will be considered for admission based on the skills and experience they have acquired since leaving school.
-The applicant is required to provide the most recent transcripts or proof of academic accomplishments, a resume or summary of professional accomplishments, and two letters of recommendation from both their current and previous employers.
+The applicant is required to provide the most recent transcripts or proof of academic accomplishments, a resume or summary of professional accomplishments, and two professional letters of recommendation.
 The applicant may be interviewed by the Registrar’s or Academic office to further assess their suitability for admission to the program of study.

 To successfully complete this course, students must: